Microsoft Edge v 1809 (Windows 10)

 Add a note

-Items like sections can be annotated: Navigate to a section using the table of contents in the reading system, switch to focus mode (NVDA+space), select text with review cursor (NVDA+f9 and NVDA+f10), and use the context menu (Applications key) to add a note.
+Items like sections can be annotated: Navigate to a section using the TOC in the reading system, switch to focus mode (NVDA+space), select text with review cursor (NVDA+f9 and NVDA+f10), and use the context menu (Applications key) to add a note.
+Ideally, this should be supported in browse mode.